 Key Processing Techniques:

-• EQ: Use EQ to remove unwanted frequencies and enhance the tonal characteristics of each element.
-High-pass filters can be used to clean up low-end rumble, while boosts in the mid and high frequencies can add presence and clarity.
+- EQ: Use EQ to remove unwanted frequencies and enhance each element’s tonal characteristics.
+High-pass filters can clean up low-end rumble, while boosts in the mid- and high-frequency range can add presence and clarity.

 4. Check Mono Compatibility